micemm/stm32f303re-hal-template/README.md

-# Rust project using the HAL for the STM32f303
+# Rust template using the HAL for the STM32f303

-This is a simple embedded rust application that utilizes the [STM32F3xx HAL](https://crates.io/crates/stm32f3xx-hal) crate.
+This is a template for a embedded Rust application that utilizes the [STM32F3xx HAL](https://crates.io/crates/stm32f3xx-hal) crate.

 ### Required Software